peterdinis/SPST-Kniznica-API/README.md

-## SPŠT API
+## SPST API

-- api for spšt library project
+- api for spst library project
 - important .env variables are in .env.local

 ## Technologies